 Skip to main content

-SDK Management Files
+SDK File Management

-Upload files
+File Upload

-You can upload any number and format of files to CloudBase Cloud Storage, and customize the paths and names of files and directories.
+You can upload any number and format of files to CloudBase cloud storage, and customize the paths and names of files and directories.

 Tip